-Book your appointment at a Bupa health centre today
+Book your pay as you go appointment at a Bupa health centre today - no insurance needed

 It’s now easier than ever to book a physiotherapy appointment online at one of our health centres.
 Simply choose your appointment type and time, enter your details and confirm your booking in four easy steps.
 Your initial consultation will last around 45 minutes so we can assess your needs and agree next steps in your treatment plan.

-You don't need to be a Bupa customer to book one of our physiotherapy appointments.
+You don’t need to have insurance to book one of our physio appointments.

 Our physiotherapists can help reduce physical discomfort and help improve movement using a number of treatments, ranging from joint mobilisation, manual therapy, massage and acupuncture.